Widget not in any sidebars

 - Surgery – Surgery may be an option if there are contributing facial deformities and depends on individual anatomy and the surgery type needed.

 - Behavioral Treatments – some milder cases of obstructive sleep apnea are known to improve by reducing the use of alcohol and sedatives or losing weight.
-Even repositioning can be used for people who only exhibit problems while sleeping on their backs.

 - Hypoglossus Nerve Stimulation – In 2014 the FDA approved a completely new way to treat obstructive sleep apnea.
 It involves an outpatient procedure to surgically implant a device under the skin in the neck and chest to stimulate nerves to keep the airway open and is turned on and off by the patient themselves.

 - Expiratory Positive Airway Pressure (EPAP) – This method uses a system of valves placed over the nose to maintain pressure to keep the airway open without using a breathing machine.
 Pressure is maintained by the valves alone.

 Taking a Closer Look at Women and Sleep